 Before

-Once I emerged from the Wison tunnel and inhaled the ocean's air, I was gone.
-No longer was I in my Dodge, but my father's old Impala station wagon instead.
-Olomana played on the 8-track while I sat in the reverse rumble chair with a sketch pad in my hands.
-I loved the scenery and the pungent aroma of old guava fruits on the side of the road.
-I drew everything I saw with as much detail as I could.
-Such a simple memory brought me to tears, and I couldn't explain why.
-For a mere nano-second, I considered calling ahead to cancel.I'd been putting off answering this voice message for weeks.
-I recall replying by text and telling the caller that texting was the best way to communicate.
+I recall replying by text and telling the caller that texting was the best communication method.
 They called, always they called.
-I have a thing about not wanting to talk just to anyone via cellphone.
+I don't want to talk just to anyone via cell phone.
 If it's someone I know within my small circle of people, I might pick up and engage.
-Otherwise, I prefer to text.
-So, if you haven't already figured it out, I finally answered the call, and here I am, on my way to meet the caller and her great-great-grand father.
-She's the one who made contact in the beginning.
-On the fourth of fifth voicemail, she finally stated the reason for her call.
-She alleged that her great-great-grandfather, at the age of one hundred forty-two years, is the oldest living person in Hawaii.
-She sent pictures of the aged man to my phone, and I have to say that if indeed that person was real, he didn't have much of a face.
-Where there should have been a nose were just two holes.
-The mouth twisted up in a perpetual frown, and the eyes were red and glazed over.
-If anything, the picture looked like a bad special effects dummy from an even worse B-movie.
-So, why am I on my way out to talk to these people?
+So, if you haven't already figured it out, I finally answered the call, and here I am, on my way to meet the caller and her great-great-grandfather.
+On the fourth or fifth voicemail, she finally stated the reason for her call.
+She alleged that her great-great-grandfather is the oldest living person in Hawaii at one hundred forty-two years old.
+She sent pictures of him to my phone; if that person was real, he didn't have much of a face.
+Where there should have been a nose, there were just two holes.
+The mouth twisted in a perpetual frown, and the eyes were red and glazed over.
+If anything, the picture looked like a harmful special effects dummy from an even worse B-movie.
+So, why am I going out to talk to these people?

 Honestly, I don't know.